Nivedita-Suresh/zen-nah/README.md

 <img width="3188" height="1202" alt="frame (3)" src="https://github.com/user-attachments/assets/517ad8e9-ad22-457d-9538-a9e62d137cd7" />

-# [ZEN?NAH] 🎯
+# ZEN?NAH 🎯

 ## Basic Details
-### Team Name: [Techreno]
+### Team Name: Techreno

 ### Team Members
-- Member 1: [Anvi keertana R] - [Government engineering college kozhikode]
+- Member 1: Anvi keertana R - Government engineering college kozhikode
-- Member 2: [Nivedita Suresh] - [Government engineering college kozhikode]
+- Member 2: Nivedita Suresh - Government engineering college kozhikode

 ### Project Description

-[### Project Description
-[A web app that guides you through calm breathing exercises… while constantly interrupting you with random, irrelevant trivia so you can’t actually relax.]
+A web app that guides you through calm breathing exercises… while constantly interrupting you with random, irrelevant trivia so you can’t actually relax.]

 ### The Problem (that doesn't exist)
-[People are getting too calm during meditation.
-Inner peace levels are dangerously high, and boredom is striking mid-breath.]
+People are getting too calm during meditation.
+Inner peace levels are dangerously high, and boredom is striking mid-breath.

 ### The Solution (that nobody asked for)
-[We fixed meditation by adding completely useless facts every few seconds, ensuring you stay mildly entertained, slightly distracted, and nowhere near Zen.]
+We fixed meditation by adding completely useless facts every few seconds, ensuring you stay mildly entertained, slightly distracted, and nowhere near Zen.
-]

 ## Technical Details
 ### Technologies/Components Used
 For Software:
-- [Languages used-HTML,CSS,Javascript]
+- Languages used-HTML,CSS,Javascript
-- [Frameworks used-none]
+- Frameworks used-none
-- [Libraries used-Vanilla Javascript, SVG]
+- Libraries used-Vanilla Javascript, SVG
-- [Tools used-Code editor VS Code
+- Tools used-Code editor VS Code
 - Web browser developer tools for testing
   Online image/logo editors Canva for assets Git/GitHub for version control

-]

-For Hardware:
-- NONE

 ### Implementation
-For Software:
-# Installation
-[NONE]
+For Software:The project is implemented as a simple front-end web application using HTML, CSS, and JavaScript.
+The HTML provides the structure — an SVG path for the ball animation, a moving ball element, text prompts for breathing phases, and a container for random trivia.
+CSS handles styling, positioning, and smooth animations to give the app a calming (but deceptively misleading) aesthetic.
+JavaScript drives the animation logic, calculating the ball’s position along the path for inhale, hold, and exhale phases, updating the prompts in real-time, and injecting random trivia at set intervals to maintain the “useless” distraction effect.
+The app runs entirely in the browser and can be deployed easily on GitHub Pages or any static hosting service.

 # Run
 [NO SPECIFIC COMMANDS TO RUN]

 ### Project Documentation
-For Software:
+The project is implemented as a simple front-end web application using HTML, CSS, and JavaScript.
+The HTML provides the structure — an SVG path for the ball animation, a moving ball element, text prompts for breathing phases, and a container for random trivia.
+CSS handles styling, positioning, and smooth animations to give the app a calming (but deceptively misleading) aesthetic.
+JavaScript drives the animation logic, calculating the ball’s position along the path for inhale, hold, and exhale phases, updating the prompts in real-time, and injecting random trivia at set intervals to maintain the “useless” distraction effect.
+The app runs entirely in the browser and can be deployed easily on GitHub Pages or any static hosting service.

 # Screenshots (Add at least 3)
 <img width="1900" height="861" alt="image" src="https://github.com/user-attachments/assets/93acdb76-9239-45d0-b607-2aec37215701" />